continuwuity/continuwuity/docs/conduwuit_coc.md

 Together, let’s build a community where everyone feels valued and respected.

-— The conduwuit Moderation Team
+— The Continuwuity Moderation Team